cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 The agent requires the following environment variables.
 These variables must be set in their respective docker configuration files for the agent to function as intended.

 - `NAMESPACE`: Specifies the SPARQL namespace identifier containing the corresponding instances (default: kb)
+- `TASKS_ENABLED`: Specifies if scheduled tasks must be executed.
+This is tentatively required only for lifecycle related tasks (default: false)

 ##### Files